Using Rulex Platform REST API¶

 The response body of any API call is in JSON format by default and presents the following entry:

-Some API call may have some extra fields; in this case their structure is specified in their API description.
+Some API calls may have some extra fields; in this case their structure is specified in their API description.

 All Rulex APIs require an authentication token, which can be obtained through two different types of authentication: